m1m0r1/CNValloc/README.md

 2. Import the pileup files to a database such as sqlite3
 3. Select the variable sites to use with some criteria (e.g. minor_count > 15 for any of the samples)
-4. Create an input file for the `cnvalloc estimate_haps` by querying to the database
+4. Create an input file for the `cnvalloc estimate_alleles` by querying to the database

 TODO